This tutorial provides instructions for installing the latest Ubuntu LTS (Long Term Support) version using VirtualBox.

 key to complete the installation.

-Reboot your system.
+Reboot your VM.
 You may need to enter your password in order to restart the VM.

 $ sudo reboot